Arnoldzyf/ConGele_MSc/readme.md

 # `Inference_brain_age.ipynb`

-run SFCN on 100 HC and 30 only_depression scans.
+run on all the UKBB HC and only_depression scans, the data is extracted on the fly

+please ignore create dataset section

 # `data/Data_info.csv`